vimarsh244/mywebsite-hugo/content/posts/tuitions.md

 - "/uploads/kyo-azuma-x_tjkvu1fja-unsplash.jpg"
 description: How schools are sabotaged - on the failing education system and how tuitions play a role in rotting young brains | High school students' take on the subject
+  | The hefty price students pay for marks - how tuitions profit out of obsession
 categories:
 - Education
 - School